-A multi-institutional collaborative is developing classroom-ready assessment tasks for teachers to gain insights into their students’ proficiency with the Next Generation Science Standards
+A multi-institutional collaborative developed classroom-ready assessment tasks for teachers to gain insights into their students’ proficiency with the Next Generation Science Standards.

-The NGSA group is currently using learning performances to develop assessment tasks and rubrics for formative use in middle school physical science and life science.
-They are also creating accompanying instructional resources for teachers that provide guidance on how to use the tasks to support instruction.
-The tasks will be delivered through an online portal and designed to allow for flexible use by teachers.
+The NGSA group used learning performances to develop assessment tasks and rubrics for formative use in middle school physical science and life science.
+They created accompanying instructional resources for teachers that provide guidance on how to use the tasks to support instruction.
+The tasks are delivered through an online portal and designed to allow for flexible use by teachers.
 Each task requires students to demonstrate three-dimensional performance, yet a typical task can be completed by students within 5-8 minutes.
 Moreover, the features of tasks are varied in ways that provide different levels of scaffolding appropriate for students having different levels of ability and for diverse classroom settings.

 To learn more about the NGSA design approach and review tasks in the NGSA online portal, please visit the NGSA website www.nextgenscienceassessment.org.

-This research and development effort is funded by grants from the National Science Foundation and the Gordon and Betty Moore Foundation.
+This research and development effort was funded by grants from the National Science Foundation and the Gordon and Betty Moore Foundation.

 National Science Foundation Grant #1316903.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.